 A few years back we reported about this structure which was then just a concept.
 The news is that the construction of this high-end hotel in an abandoned quarry at the foot of Shanghai’s Tianmashan has commenced.
-Touted as a ‘groundscraper’ and designed to rise up in a 100-meter-deep pit, the Intercontinental Shimao Shanghai Wonderland is being developed by Shanghai Shimao Property Group.
-The 428,000 square-meter theme park will accommodate a 19 stories hotel of which three floors will rise about the ground and the rest will descend downwards in the pit.
-The lowest two levels will feature an underwater restaurant, an athletic complex for water-based sports and also a 10-meter deep aquarium.
-The highlight of this structure will be a gigantic 60-meter tall glass curtain wall that is intended to mimic a waterfall next to the resort’s main structure.
+Touted as a ‘ground scraper and designed to rise in a 100-meter-deep pit, the Intercontinental Shimao Shanghai Wonderland is being developed by Shanghai Shimao Property Group.
+The 428,000 square-meter theme park will accommodate a 19 stories hotel, of which three floors will rise about the ground, and the rest will descend downwards in the pit.
+The lowest two levels will feature an underwater restaurant, an athletic complex for water-based sports, and a 10-meter deep aquarium.
+The highlight of this structure will be a gigantic 60-meter tall glass curtain wall intended to mimic a waterfall next to the resort’s main structure.
 The adjoining cliffs will be designed to host bungee jumping and rock-climbing.

 So far the developers have invested $555 million into the entire Shanghai Shimao Wonderland site but expect the final cost of construction to rise much high or should I say run more deep.
 Gear up to save to spend the holidays of 2014-2015 on this underground wonderland as rooms are estimated to start at $320 per night.